sinch/ios-proximity-tutorial/readme.md

 	}
 ```

-This is standard client implementation for sinch, first we set _client equal to our application and application secret keys which can be obtained from the Sinch dashboard.
-For testing purposes all apps will be in the environmentHost of sandbox.sinch.com.
+This is standard client implementation for Sinch.
+First we set _client equal to our application and application secret keys, which can be obtained from the Sinch dashboard.
+For testing purposes, all apps will be in the environmentHost of sandbox.sinch.com.

 We also set the client userId equal to the _username property.
-This property is set when we call setupConnection in viewDidLoad, refer back to that method if you don’t understand.
-Next we set the delegate and then set support calling to YES, if we we were going to allow instant messaging within our app we would call [_client setSupportMessaging:YES];.
-We would then start the client and begin listening for incoming calls!
+This property is set when we call setupConnection in viewDidLoad; refer back to that method if you don’t understand.
+Next, we set the delegate and then set support calling to YES.
+If we were going to allow instant messaging within our app, we would call [_client setSupportMessaging:YES].
+We would then start the client and begin listening for incoming calls.

-Now that we’ve moved on to the implementation of Sinch, let’s work out the easiest way to work through the problems in front of us.
-Here’s the functionality we need to add…
+Now that we’ve moved on to the implementation of Sinch.
+Let’s figure the easiest way to work through the problems in front of us.
+Here’s the functionality we need to add:

 * Making calls to selected user
 * Answering calls from other users
 * Declining calls from other users

-Let’s first work on making calls, to do this we’re going to allow users to select a user from the friends table view.
-From there a segue will occur and the user will be presented with the callScreen view controller.
-From there we will need to set some properties before the view controller is presented and then set some delegates so that our users are able to hang up.
+Let’s focus on making calls.
+To do this, we’re going to allow users to select a user from the friends table view.
+From there, a segue will occur and the user will be presented with the callScreen view controller.
+Then, we will need to set some properties before the view controller is presented and set some delegates so that our users are able to hang up.

-To allow users to select a friend from the table view controller we need to implement the delegate method didSelectRowAtIndexPath.
-Before we go ahead and implement the delegate method it’s best to plan out what needs to be done in plain english for a better understanding.
-First when the user selects the table view cell, a method will be called to present the callScreen view controller with the status set as calling.
-From the newFriends view controller we will then have to call some Sinch delegate methods, first we will have to create a callUser method and then we will have to check wether the callDidEstablish method is called and if it is then we will want to change the status of the call.
-Before moving forward let’s import the callScreen view controller as we’re going to need to access that when performing segues, we also need to create an instance variable for the call!
+To allow users to select a friend from the table view controller, we need to implement the delegate method didSelectRowAtIndexPath.
+Before we go ahead and implement the delegate method, it’s best to plan out what needs to be done in plain English for a better understanding.
+When the user selects the table view cell, a method will be called to present the callScreen view controller with the status set as calling.
+From the newFriends view controller, we will then have to call some Sinch delegate methods.
+Now we will have to create a callUser method and then check whether the callDidEstablish method is called.
+If it is, we will want to change the status of the call.
+Before moving forward, let’s import the callScreen view controller as we’re going to need to access that when performing segues.
+We also need to create an instance variable for the call.

 ```objective-c